dukenmarga/civil-engineering-toolbox/README.md

 #Installation
-I'm sorry that there are many steps to go through before you can use this software. civil-engineering-toolbox depends on some software, especially to for web server and templating.
+I'm sorry that there are many steps to go through before you can use this software. civil-engineering-toolbox depends on some software, especially for interpreter, web server and templating.
 ## Windows 32-bit
 * Download Python 2.7+ (https://www.python.org/ftp/python/2.7.8/python-2.7.8.msi)
 * Download Mako 1.0 (http://www.lfd.uci.edu/~gohlke/pythonlibs/ekvtz8ci/Mako-1.0.0.win32-py2.7.exe)